ali-cabukel/ali-cabukel/README.md

 Point-in-time correct features, offline/online parity, a promotion gate, drift detection, and pre-commit security scanning (bandit, gitleaks, sqlfluff).

 `Kafka` · `dbt` · `Airflow` · `Feast` · `Redis` · `MLflow` · `BentoML` · `Evidently` · `Prometheus` · `Grafana` · `DVC`

+**[crashquery](https://github.com/ali-cabukel/crashquery)** — an agentic text-to-SQL system over the UK STATS19 road casualty database, built around the ways text-to-SQL fails in production.

+STATS19 stores coded integers with the dictionary in a separate spreadsheet, so the agent has to retrieve metadata rather than pattern-match column names.
+Schema is exposed as tools instead of pasted into the prompt, so context is paid for on demand.
+Execution runs as a read-only Postgres role behind a statement timeout, a `sqlglot` parse guard, and an EXPLAIN cost gate — four layers, with the role as the actual boundary and the parser only there for good error messages.

+Evaluation scores by execution match against reference SQL, and asserts on behaviour: a case answered correctly without consulting the code dictionary was answered by luck.
+The gold set targets specific traps — wrong table grain, missing-value codes stored as numbers, a methodology break mid-series.

+`LangChain` · `Postgres` · `sqlglot` · `Docker` · `Poetry`

 ---